André Mandouze

 In 1963, at the request of Ahmed Ben Bella, he became rector of the University of Algiers.
 But with the arrival in power of Houari Boumédiène, he resumed being a professor in the university and then returned to Paris to teach Latin at the Sorbonne.

-He did not return to Algeria until 2001, to preside with President Abdelaziz Bouteflika over a colloquium on Saint Augustine who, for him, symbolised the link between Africaness and universalism.
+He did not return to Algeria until 2001, to preside with President Abdelaziz Bouteflika over a colloquium on Saint Augustine, who for him symbolised the link between Africaness and universalism.

 Biography

 André Mandouze spent his childhood in Bordeaux and passed his baccalaureate at the Lycée Lonchamps, notably alongside his friend André Clavé, whom he would meet again throughout their shared struggles (influenced by their English teacher, Pierre Chamaillard).

 A graduate of the École normale supérieure (Paris) (class of 1937), he obtained the agrégation in classics in 1939.

 From 1941 to 1944, during the Occupation, André Mandouze took part in various clandestine civil and military networks of the French Resistance, and forged networks of Jewish-Christian friendship.
 As an assistant at the Faculty of Letters in Lyon, his students included Jean-Marie Domenach and Gilbert Dru, with whom he edited the Cahiers de notre jeunesse from June 1941 onwards.
 He made friends with the Dominican Order Jean-Augustin Maydieu, one of the founders of the Christian weekly Sept (closed by the Dominicans in 1937 on Vatican orders), and with the Jesuit Pierre Chaillet, founder of the Cahiers du Témoignage chrétien, for which he edited the June 1943 issue.
 From 1944 to the end of 1945, he was Editor-in-chief of Témoignage chrétien.

 In 1946, he was appointed Professor of Latin at the Faculté des Lettres in University of Algiers 1.
 For him, Algeria is the birthplace of Saint Augustine, to whom he dedicated his doctoral thesis (Sorbonne).
-A close friend of Cardinal Duval, Archbishop of Algiers, he campaigned for Algerian Independence.
+A close friend of Cardinal Duval, Archbishop of Algiers, he campaigned for Algerian independence.
 As early as 1947, he denounced the “myth of the three French departments”.
 In 1950, he edited Consciences algériennes, a magazine against colonization and for a free, democratic and social Algeria.
-He became actively involved with the National Liberation Front (Algeria).
+He became actively involved with the National Liberation Front.
 He was arrested in November 1955 with other pro-FLN activists, but with the media support of Robert Barrat, François Mauriac and Jean-Marie Domenach, the accused were quickly released.